-The CalRecycle is currently developing a tiered permitting system.
-Contact your Local Enforcement Agency (LEA) for updates.
+CalRecycle developed a tiered permitting system.
+Contact your Local Enforcement Agency (LEA) for project specific guidance.
 To find your project area LEA, search the directory at "LEA Central" or call the CalRecycle LEA/EA Branch at (916) 341-6400.

 Premier Gear & Machine Works

 - "Gypsum Recycling in the Northwest."
 BioCycle, July 1991, p.
 22.

 - Harker, Byron.
 "A Technique to Recycle Gypsum."
 C&D Debris Recycling, Fall 1995, p.
 8.

 - Musick, Mark.
 "Recycling Gypsum from C&D Debris."
 BioCycle, March 1992, p.
 34.

 - Burger, Mark.
 Potential of Pulverized Construction Drywall Waste as a Soil Amendment, M.S. thesis, University of New York, December 1993.
 Contact Dr. Edwin H. White, Dean of Research, University of New York, College of Environmental Science and Forestry, 200 Bray Hall, Syracuse, N.Y., 13210 or call (315) 470-6606.